rh-jmc-team/jfr-native-image-performance/README.md

 You may be prompted to enter your password since `sudo` is needed to turn off turbo boost and clear caches.

-Usage: `python3.8 performance_test.py <endpoint> <allow_building_images>`
+Usage: `python performance_test.py <endpoint> <allow_building_images>`

-`python3.8 performance_test.py` will build the Native Image Quarkus apps and run the test using the "work" endpoint.
+`python performance_test.py` will build the Native Image Quarkus apps and run the test using the "work" endpoint.

-`python3.8 performance_test.py regular false` will run the test using the "regular" endpoint without rebuilding the images.
+`python performance_test.py regular false` will run the test using the "regular" endpoint without rebuilding the images.